What are 'Searches' ?

 What are the recommended reports to consider?

-At Property Searches Direct, we recommend that every buyer at least obtains a HomeCheck Pro Environmental report or considers the Envirosearch Residential report.
+At Property Searches Direct, we recommend that every buyer at least obtains a HomeCheck Pro Environmental report or considers the Envirosearch Residential report (the latter is contained as standard in our Residential Search Pack).

 These are comprehensive and easy to read reports that cover key areas of importance.